anakwaboe4/TikTakToe-console/README.md

 	- all the ai from a startup config and a blank board
 	- all the ai with a second move
 	- the ai's (running) from startup
-- option 7: hidden option that benches multithreated transpo ai (this one was a fail because it is slower then single thread transpo)
+- option 7: benches multithreated transpo ai (this one was a fail because it is slower then single thread transpo)

-## !! happy now BinaryPilot !!
+- option 8: allows you to let the ai play vs a random move generator and see the results